neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 ## Import Options
 #### Conflict Handling Mode
-The `Conflict handling` mode defines how the Importer should handle conflicts.
+The "Conflict handling" mode defines how the Importer should handle conflicts.
-`Skip if same revision` will skip an entry if it already exists and the revision matches.
+"Skip if same revision" will skip an entry if it already exists and the revision matches.
 Works only if the import contains a revision field.
-`Skip always` will skip an entry if it already exists in the database.
+"Skip always" will skip an entry if it already exists in the database.
-`Overwrite existing` will overwrite an entry if it already exists in the database.
+"Overwrite existing" will overwrite an entry if it already exists in the database.
-`Merge with existing` will merge the new data with the current data.
+"Merge with existing" will merge the new data with the current data.
 This does not apply for custom fields.
-`Create new entry` will always create a new entry, even if it already exists.
+"Create new entry" will always create a new entry, even if it already exists.

 **Note:** If no id field is available, entries will be matched by their name.
-The `Database Backup` option will always use id based matching.
+The "Database Backup" option will always use id based matching.

 #### Don't edit passwords shared with me
 If this option is selected, passwords which were shared with you by other users will not be overwritten by the import.